-32 Id. at 29.
-Frontenac was the governor of New France at the time.
+&lt;sup>11 Frontenac was the governor of New France at the time.
 Frontenac's army was active in 1690, carrying out attacks against English settlements in Schenectady, New York, Fort Loyal, Maine, and Salmon Falls, New Hampshire, then defending against counterattacks, in addition to attacking the Iroquois.
 See Alan Gallay, COLONIAL WARS OF NORTH AMERICA, 1512-1763, at 240-42 (2015).

-northern Colonies, and with other luxuries fancy firearms began to be in demand."33
+Colonies, and with other luxuries fancy firearms began to be in demand."
+Id. at 31.

-In September 1722, John Pim, a Boston gunsmith, entertained some American Indians with a repeater he sold. "[L]oaded but once," it "was discharged eleven times following, with bullets, in the space of two minutes, each which went through a double door at fifty yards' distance."
+In September 1722, John Pim, a Boston gunsmith, entertained some Native Americans with a repeater he sold. "[L]oaded but once," it "was discharged eleven times following, with bullets, in the space of two minutes, each which went through a double door at fifty yards' distance."
 5 Samuel Niles, A Summary Historical Narrative of the Wars in New England, in Massachusetts Historical Society Collections, 4th ser., at 347 (1837).
-Pim produced other repeaters, including a "six-shot, .52 caliber snaphaunce revolver."34
+Pim produced other repeaters, including a "six-shot, .52 caliber snaphaunce revolver."
+Brown, Firearms in Colonial America, at 257.

 The most common American repeaters of the early 18th century may have been Lorenzoni variants known as Cooksons.
 "Many Americans call[ed] this [Lorenzoni] type of magazine repeater a Cookson because the first such gun to receive attention in this country bore the name of the English gunsmith John Cookson."
-Mimicking the Lorenzoni system, John Cookson of London invented the Cookson repeater in the latter half of the 17th century.36 A Cookson repeater with a 10-round magazine, "believed to have found its way into Maryland with one of the early English colonists," "form[ed] perhaps the capstone of the collection of arms in the National Museum at Washington, D.C."37
+Peterson, The Treasury of the Gun, at 230.
+Mimicking the Lorenzoni system, John Cookson of London invented the Cookson repeater in the latter half of the 17th century.
+Id. at 231-32.
+A Cookson repeater with a 10-round magazine, "believed to have found its way into Maryland with one of the early English colonists," "form[ed] perhaps the capstone of the collection of arms in the National Museum at Washington, D.C."
+The Cookson Gun and the Mortimer Pistols, American Rifleman, vol. 63, at 3, 4 (Sep.
+29, 1917).